This article may contain compensated links. Please read disclaimer for more info.

 These Louvre skip-the-line tickets also give access to the Museum Delacroix (6 Rue de Fürstenberg, 75006 Paris).

 All Louvre skip-the-line tickets purchased online are time-stamped and nominative.
 They are only valid for the date and time selected.
-Any holder of an online ticket who does not arrive within the allocated time slot for admission to the Glass Pyramid shall be subject to the same admission and waiting conditions as visitors without tickets (orange line).
+Any holder of an online ticket who does not arrive within the allocated time slot for admission to the Glass Pyramid will be subject to the same admission and waiting conditions as visitors without tickets (orange line).

 D- Buy a Paris Tourist Pass

-A Paris tourist pass or city card allows visitors to save lots of time and money thanks to their skip-the-line tickets and many discounts.
+A Paris tourist pass or city card allows visitors to save lots of time and money thanks to their skip-the-line tickets and many other discounts.

 Visitors with Louvre cards or a tourist pass can access the Louvre via a special line in the Glass Pyramid (yellow line) or through Passage Richelieu.